 We have a great list to get to, but let’s first get the “big two” out of the way.
 They’re not the healthiest choices, but they may be all you can find at your local grocery store.

 - Coffee-Mate Creamers: There are ten zero-sugar varieties of this popular creamer, six liquids and four in powder form.
 The flavors are good, ranging from French vanilla and vanilla caramel to Italian crème and coconut crème.
 (It seems most companies sell sugar-free French vanilla coffee creamer.)
 Most are gluten-free and lactose-free but aren’t dairy-free, and they contain oil, sucralose, Ace-K, and many of the other additives we’ve discussed.

 - International Delight Creamers: This company, known for its exotic flavor choices, sells half-a-dozen zero-sugar creamers.
 You can choose from standards like sugar-free French vanilla and hazelnut, or opt for pumpkin spice, white chocolate mocha, caramel macchiato, or “Willy Wonka Whipple Scrumptious Fudgy Caramel.”
-But you’ll find oil, maltodextrin, sucralose and Ace-K, and other additives in them, and they’re not dairy-free, either.
+But you’ll find oil, maltodextrin, sucralose or Ace-K, and other additives in them.
+They’re not dairy-free, either.

 Now, for the better alternatives.

 You’ll find that many of the best zero-sugar coffee creamers have been created to meet the needs of those on low-carb diets like keto and paleo.
 Super Creamer, produced by the company that introduced keto-friendly Super Coffee to the market, is the best of the bunch.